 There is even an intermediary stage to Graham’s regaining his proper clothing, for after the dress is revealed, the next shot starts like this:

 The camera is positioned as if to give maximum impact to the fact that Graham now has put on a sweater of the same colour as the dress.
 (The door in the shot, as a motif, also contributes meaning.)
 Graham will wear this for the rest of the film.
-Colleen dying in a blue jacket and Merrill wearing blue for most of the film also seem to fit this scheme.
+Colleen dying in a blue jacket, the lighting at the accident scene, Merrill wearing blue for most of the film, Bo with the blue necklace in the aggressive dog scene, the dinner tablecloth and the playhouse roof (both here) also seem to fit this scheme.

 As Graham leaves the film, he seems calm and content.
 The ominous noises from unseen aliens during the siege are substituted with an entirely different flavour of off-screen sound, as we faintly hear Merrill speaking warmly and laughter from the children.
 This helps bring about a subtle closure of a thematic thread about religion.
 When Graham and the sheriff inspect the first crop circle, Graham suddenly stops, saying, “I don’t hear my children”.
 Neither does he when he listens at the door of the children’s room in the prologue, and before he joins them in reading the book about aliens he becomes aware of their presence only through whispers.